 It is not necessary to be out of work for a whole year before you apply.
-In fact, If you are projected to be out of work for at least a year due to a health issue it is important that you apply for disability benefits right away.
-The sooner you apply, the faster you may be approved.
+In fact, If your health prevents you from working for at least a year, apply for disability benefits right away.
+The sooner you apply, the faster you may get those much-needed benefits.

 Myth 4: It takes years to be approved.

-The amount of time it takes to be approved for disability benefits is on a case-to-case basis.
+The amount of time it takes to win disability benefits is on a case-to-case basis.
 Some applicants may find that having a disability attorney on their side when applying for benefits can help speed up the claim process.
-For example, an attorney can make sure all the proper documentation is submitted and manage important dates to keep you on the right track to receiving the disability benefits you deserve.
+For example, an attorney can make sure you submit all proper documentation and handle your appeal, if needed.

 Myth 5: People who have never worked receive SSDI benefits.

 In order to receive Social Security disability insurance (SSDI) benefits you must have worked 5 out of the previous 10 years and contributed a part of your wages to Social Security through taxes.
 For most employers this is an automatic deduction from your paycheck.
 If you have never worked or contributed to the SSDI program, you may be eligible for SSI at a much lower monthly amount as a form of welfare, but not SSDI.